The Biggest Mistakes Parents Make When Setting Up a Trust Fund

 Set up a trust fund

-The first mistake that many parents make is to avoid setting up a trust in the first place.
-A trust fund allows (among other things) IHT mitigation.
-This tax can significantly reduce the value of your estate.
+One of the biggest mistakes a parent can make is failing to set up a trust in the first place.
+A trust fund allows (among other things) IHT mitigation and, without one, this tax can significantly reduce the value of your estate.
+The value of your estate may be a large part of your child's financial future and it is important to preserve it.

-A trust also provides opportunities for you to control how the assets of the trust are used following its distribution.
+A trust not only mitigates tax implications, but also provides opportunities for you to control how the assets of the trust are used following their distribution.
 You can set rules to restrict your children from using their inheritance for certain things.
 For example, you might want them to invest in a house, so you can instruct the trustees (those managing the trust) to support this.
-Without a fund, you can not place restrictions on how your estate is used after it is inherited by your children.
+Without a fund, you cannot place restrictions on how your estate is used after it is inherited by your children or family members.

 Be clear about the goals of the trust

 Transferring a large sum of money can bring with it a lot of responsibility.
-You should ensure that you establish goals and discuss them with your solicitor.
-This will allow the solicitor to work closely with you to achieve the result you desire from the process.
+You should establish goals for your trust fund and discuss them closely with your solicitor so that you achieve the result you desire from the process.

 You could set the trust up so your children receive finances in intervals, or so they receive it as a bulk transfer when they reach a certain age.
-Each method requires you to manage taxes differently and to do so you should seek the assistance of professional wills, trusts and estate solicitors.
+Each method requires you to manage taxes differently and to do so you should seek the assistance of professional wills, trusts and estate solicitors, like our Private Wealth team, here at JMW.

 Trust funds can be used to help provide university or college financial aid, pay medical bills or for general financial security.
-It is essential that you consider these factors when undertaking estate and tax planning.
+It is essential that you consider these factors when undertaking estate and tax planning, because beneficiaries may challenge a trust if they feel it is not being managed fairly.
+Your trust should be structured in a way that prevents disputes, by issuing clear instructions or distributions that are transparent and justified.

 Direct your insurance towards the right parties